 Even as travel suppliers start to move away from OTAs to focus on direct bookings, these massive online marketplaces can still help your company reach tons of new customers.
 This is particularly true for newer tour businesses.

-In this post, we’ll explain exactly what is an Online Travel Agency and which ones you should be aware of.
+In this post, we’ll explain exactly what is an Online Travel Agency and which ones your company might consider joining.

 - 1. GetYourGuide